FamilySearch/gedcomx/specifications/conceptual-model-specification.md

 name | description | data type
 -----|-------------|----------
-sources | The list of references to the sources of related to this conclusion.
+id | An identifier for the data structure holding the conclusion data.
+The id is to be used as a "fragment identifier" as defined by [RFC 3986, Section 3.5](http://tools.ietf.org/html/rfc3986#section-3.5).
+As such, the constraints of the id are provided in the definition of the media type (e.g. XML, JSON) of the data structure. | string sources | The list of references to the sources of related to this conclusion.
 The sources of a conclusion MUST also be sources of the conclusion's containing entity (i.e. [`Person`](#person) or [`Relationship`](#relationship) ).| List of [`http://gedcomx.org/v1/SourceReference`](#source-reference).
 Order is preserved. notes  | A list of notes about a conclusion. | List of [`http://gedcomx.org/Note`](#note) - OPTIONAL attribution | The attribution of this conclusion. | [`http://gedcomx.org/Attribution`](#attribution)